Domains

 Action (overwhelm):

-Success: You may spend 1 Vigor or 1 charge of Bulwark per foe to push up to 3 foes in your zone across 1 edge of your zone.
-That edge becomes Held.
+Success: The targeted edge becomes Held.
+You may spend 1 Vigor or 1 charge of Bulwark per foe to push up to 3 foes in your zone across that edge.

-Crit Success: Push up to 3 foes in your zone across 1 edge of your zone.
-That edge becomes Held.
+Crit Success: The targeted edge becomes Held.
+Push up to 3 foes in your zone across it.

 Held: No foe may cross this edge.
-When a foe attempts to cross, the DM may spend 2 Interruption Tokens to end Held.
-That foe suffers 1 hard hit.
+The DM may spend 2 Interruption Tokens to break Held: one foe crosses the edge and suffers 1 hard hit, and the edge is no longer Held.
 Held also ends when you leave the zone or declare a safe roll.

 A doorway, a bridge, a corridor mouth.
 You set your feet, square your shoulders, and announce by your presence alone what the cost of passage will be.